ecolell/pfamserver/README.md

     $ pip install pfamserver

-If you want to improve this library, you should download the [gitlab repository](https://github.com/ecolell/pfamserver) and execute:
+If you want to improve this library, you should download the [github repository](https://github.com/ecolell/pfamserver) and execute:

     $ make deploy